T-GVC: Trajectory-Guided Generative Video Coding at Ultra-Low Bitrates: Methodology

 where $D(\cdot)$ denotes the CLIP-based similarity, and $P(F_j, M^i)$ represents that the region covered by the motion mask $M^i$ in $F_j$ is replaced by the surrounding pixels to avoid feature mismatch for CLIP.

-We select the motion whose inter-frame semantic importance exceeds the threshold and extract sparse trajectories $\tau^i$ through k-means clustering, where the keypoint quantity $K$ for each instance is determined by the semantic importance score $S^i_{inter}$ and the quantity of trajectories $N^i$:
+We select the motion whose inter-frame semantic importance exceeds an empirically chosen threshold and extract sparse trajectories $\tau^i$ through k-means clustering, where the keypoint quantity $K$ for each instance is determined by the semantic importance score $S^i_{inter}$ and the quantity of trajectories $N^i$:

 $N_{total}$ represents the grid quantity while hyperparameters $\alpha$ and $\beta$ control the weighting ratios of different metrics.

 Considering that the video resolution is downsampled by a factor of 8 after projected into the diffusion latent space on the decoder side, the trajectory coordinates are quantized into the same numerical range to ensure alignment with the compressed latent representation.
 Finally, the initial trajectory data from the first frame, along with the coordinate displacements between adjacent frames are losslessly encoded into a compact bitstream, which would be decoded to guide the reconstruction of the inter-frames on the decoder side.